Module: Page Builder

 Label = "Use Page Builder",

-ExplanationText = "Check to configure an advanced Page Builder template.
-Un-check to use the standard product layout.",
+ExplanationText = "Check to configure an advanced page builder.
+Un-check to use the standard service layout.",

 Order = 10)]